solidityFrance/Projet_2_Test_Voting_Alyra/README.md

 Tests Unitaires - Alyra Project 2 by HELLO Chris

-## General Information and Lirairie :
+## General Information :

--@openzeppelin/test-helpers pour expectRevert, expectEvent -chai : pour les BigNumbers et expect
 Tests are located at Projet_2_Test_Voting_Alyra/test_Voting.js

 The tests are written with truffle syntax, use of *@nomiclabs/hardhat-truffle5* pluging to migrate it to hardhat.

+## Librairie:

+-@openzeppelin/test-helpers pour expectRevert, expectEvent -chai : pour les BigNumbers et expect

 ## Technologies Used

 * Solidity - version 0.8.17
 * Javascript - version ES2019
 * Hardhat - version 2.12.0
+* NVM use - version 16.16.0

 ## Test results